vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### Patching the CPSHELL

-In the `/service_manager/` directory we find a file called `cpshell.pyc`.
+In the `/service_manager/` directory there is a file called `cpshell.pyc`.
 This implements the reduced cradlepoint shell.
-If we `decompyle3` it we can find following interesting code:
+If we `decompyle3` (https://pypi.org/project/decompyle3/) it we can find following interesting code blocks:
 ```
             if self.superuser:
                 self.cmds.update({'sh':(